risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-snowflake.md

 ---
 id: sink-to-snowflake
 title: Sink data from RisingWave to Snowflake
-description: Sink data from RisingWave to Snowflake
+description: Sink data from RisingWave to Snowflake.
 slug: /sink-to-snowflake
 ---